boozallen/ads-final/README.md

 [![Build Status](http://52.0.92.86:8080/buildStatus/icon?job=Master_FrontEnd_Builder)](http://52.0.92.86:8080/view/Master/job/Master_FrontEnd_Builder/)[![Build Status](http://52.0.92.86:8080/buildStatus/icon?job=Master_API_Builder)](http://52.0.92.86:8080/view/Master/job/Master_API_Builder/)Master Branch Server: http://52.0.46.33:9000/ or www.crowdmed.io

 Label Craft is a crowd-sourcing platform for cataloging the adverse reactions found on drug labels.
-This information on labels must be converted into structured data to be able to identify whether drug labels have accurately captured the adverse effects that end users are experiencing.
+This information must be converted into structured data to be able to identify whether  labels have accurately captured adverse effects experienced by users.

 Data collected by the platform is displayed on the site for each drug and also is made accessible via a public API for integration with third-party applications.

-The Label Craft platform provides the foundation for additional improvements to the quality of FDA data through crowd-sourcing.
+It provides the foundation for additional improvements to the quality of FDA data through crowd-sourcing.

-Our approach taken on this challenge and the resulting outputs showcase the value that Booz Allen brings to the 18F BPA including the following:
+Our approach taken on this challenge and the resulting outputs showcase the value that Booz Allen brings to the 18F BPA:

 -   Proven Agile Delivery – Our firm’s extensive experience in the successful delivery of both small and large Agile programs [ensures that we will be